-As shown in Figures 5.1, 5.4, 5.7, and 5.10, the pumping from the source containment well CW-2 has a relatively small effect on the on-site water table contours.
+As shown in Figures 5.1, 5.4, 5.7, 5.10 and 5.13, the pumping from the source containment well CW-2 has a relatively small effect on the on-site water table contours.
 Well CW-2 is screened between an elevation of 4,968.5 and 4,918.5 ft MSL.
 The sand-pack extends about 10 ft above the top of the screen, to an elevation of about 4,978.5 ft MSL.
 The top of the 4970-foot silt/clay at this location is also at an elevation of about 4,968.5 ft MSL.
-Most of the water pumped from the well, therefore, comes from the ULFZ and LLFZ underlying the 4970-foot silt/clay unit.
-The pumping water level in CW-2 is about 4,957 ft MSL, more than 10 ft below the top of the silt/clay unit; thus, the direct contribution of water from the aquifer above the silt/clay unit into the well is by leakage through the sand pack, and is controlled by the elevation of the top of the silt/clay unit at the well location.
+Most of the water pumped from the well, therefore, comes from the ULFZ and LLFZ underlying the 4970foot silt/clay unit.
+The average pumping water level in CW-2 during 2010 was about 4,954.5 ft MSL, 14 ft below the top of the silt/clay unit; thus, the direct contribution of water from the aguifer above the silt/clay unit into the well is by leakage through the sand pack, and is controlled by the elevation of the top of the silt/clay unit at the well location.
 In preparing the water-table maps for the on-site area, the elevation of the water table at the location of CW-2 was, therefore, assumed to be near the top of the 4970-foot silt/clay, that is, at an elevation of 4,968.5 ft MSL.
 A similar condition exists at the location of infiltration pond monitoring wells MW-77 and MW-78.
 These two monitoring wells are equipped with 30-foot screens that span across the silt/clay unit, and thus allow water to flow from the on-site water table into the underlying ULFZ.
 The effects of this downward flow were also considered in preparing the water table maps.